rootandall/community-schools-playbook/chapter-7.md

 ---
 layout: chapter
 title:  "Chapter 7"
-subtitle: "Messaging: How to Effectively Communicate for Community Schools"
+subtitle: "Messaging: How to Communicate Effectively for Community Schools"
 date:   2018-08-23 21:15:10 -0400
 categories: section-three
 permalink: chapter-7
 image: assets/images/adults-group-crop.jpg
 download: assets/downloads/community-schools-playbook_chapter-7.pdf
 ---
-Thanks to high-quality public opinion research like the [2017 PDK Poll](http://pdkpoll.org/assets/downloads/PDKnational_poll_2017.pdf), we know that there is strong support for key elements of community schools, such as medical and mental health services and after-school programs.
+Thanks to high-quality public opinion research like the [2017 PDK Poll](http://pdkpoll.org/assets/downloads/PDKnational_poll_2017.pdf), we know there is strong support for key elements of community schools, such as medical and mental health services and afterschool programs.

 However, as in any public policy debate, there will be a need for you to describe your position and to persuade others to support it with you.